 2. Data Flow Diagrams (Yourdon’s Technique)

-Developed by Edward Yourdon, data flow diagram maker (DFD) focus on the flow of data within a system, illustrating how inputs are transformed into outputs through various processes.
-This technique is especially useful for software development and systems analysis, but it can lack the detail needed for comprehensive process management.
+Developed by Edward Yourdon, data flow diagram maker (DFD) tools help teams focus on how information moves through a system, illustrating how inputs are transformed into outputs through various processes.
+This technique is especially useful for software development and systems analysis, though it still needs to be paired with broader process context when teams are documenting end-to-end operations.

 3. Role-Activity Diagrams (RAD)